AlaskaAirlines/WC-Generator/docs/devSetup.md

 ### Wrapping up

 That's it!
 You should be all set to develop Auro on Windows.
 If you run into any setup issues, the Auro team may be able to help.

+## Linux

+For Linux developers, the setup is similar to macOS.
+While these are very different OSs, macOS has history with Unix and share many commonalities with Linux.
+While you can [install homebrew](https://docs.brew.sh/Homebrew-on-Linux) on Linux, it doesn't serve the same purpose as it does with macOS.
+Of course Xcode is not needed.
+It is recommended to install [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating).